-"Commits"
+4.1.2 "Commits"

 Regardless of the method you use to get data into Pachyderm (CLI, language client, etc.), the mechanism that is used is a "commit" of data into a data repository.
 In order to put data into Pachyderm, a commit must be "started" (aka an "open commit").
 Data can then be put into Pachyderm as part of that open commit and will be available once the commit is "finished" (aka a "closed commit").
-Although you have to do this opening, putting, and closing for all data that is committed into Pachyderm, we have built in some convenient ways to do that with our CLI tool and clients (see below).

-How to get data into Pachyderm
+4.2 How to get data into Pachyderm